 Continuing and Extended Education Program.
-The Continuing and Extended Education Program presents a variety of credit and noncredit offerings at ASU campuses and other off-campus locations.
-Instruction is also available via the Internet, CD-ROM, and other technology-based means.
+The Continuing and Extended Education Program presents a variety of credit and noncredit offerings at ASU campuses, employer work sites, or electronically.
 These offerings are designed to assist practicing professional nurses in maintaining and enhancing their competencies, to broaden their scientific knowledge base, and to enhance their skills in adapting to the changing health care environment.
 Programs are organized in response to both the health care needs of the population and the learning needs of nurses engaged in a variety of professional roles and clinical specialties.
 Some offerings are multidisciplinary and are open to non-RNs.
-The program also delivers on-site education.
 For descriptions of continuing and extended education offerings, call the Continuing and Extended Education Program, College of Nursing, at 480/965-7431, send e-mail to conceep@asu.edu, or access the program's Web site at nursing.asu.edu/ce.

 Community Health Services.
 The College of Nursing administers a Community Health Services Clinic located in Scottsdale, Arizona.
 Nurse practitioners provide primary care with an emphasis on promotion of wellness to families and individuals of all ages.
 Students in the College of Nursing may receive health care through the clinic for a fee.
-Students may obtain the health examinations and immunizations required for admission to the professional program at the clinic's facility.
+Students may obtain immunizations required for admission to the professional program at the clinic's facility.
 The facility also serves as a learning laboratory for both master's and baccalaureate nursing students.